FuelLabs/fuels-ts/apps/docs/src/guide/provider/querying-the-chain.md

 ## `getBalances`

 Returns the sum of all UTXOs coins and unspent message coins amounts for all assets.
-Unlike `getCoins`, it only returns the total amounts, not the individual coins.
-This method supports [pagination](./pagination.md):
+Unlike `getCoins`, it only returns the total amounts, not the individual coins:

 <<< @/../../docs-snippets/src/guide/provider/querying-the-chain.test.ts#get-balances-1{ts:line-numbers}